Paritala Ravindra: Faction and Politics

-Death and post death reaction
+Assassination and aftermath

-On 24 January 2005, hired killers detonated bombs near the Telugu Desam Party (TDP) party office and shot Ravindra.
-He died instantly.
+On 24 January 2005, hired killers detonated bombs near the Telugu Desam Party (TDP) party office and shot Ravindra, killing him instantly.
+He was 46 years old.

-On 9 November 2008, Joolakanti Srinivas Reddy was assassinated in the Anantapur jail.
-The main person accused in the case, Maddelacheruvu Suri (Gangula Surya Narayana Reddy), was murdered by his aide Bhanu Kiran on 4 January 2011 in Hyderabad for property disputes.
-On 18 December 2018 Telangana High Court had sentenced him to life.
-The court delivered the verdict after examining 133 witnesses, including Paritala's father-in-law Kondanna.
-The court has convicted 8 accused - Hanumantha Reddy, Peddi Reddy, O.B.
+On 9 November 2008, Joolakanti Srinivas Reddy was murdered in the Anantapur jail.
+The main accused in the case, Maddelacheruvu Suri (Gangula Surya Narayana Reddy), was murdered by his aide Bhanu Kiran, on 4 January 2011 in Hyderabad over a property dispute.
+On 18 December 2018 Telangana High Court sentenced him to life.
+The court delivered the verdict after examining 133 witnesses, including Ravi's father-in-law Kondanna.
+The court convicted 8 accused - Hanumantha Reddy, Peddi Reddy, O.B.
 Reddy, Vadde Konda, Vadde Srinivasulu, Rekamayya, Narayana Reddy and Ranganayakulu - and the approver was Rammohan Reddy.
-4 accused - G B Reddy, Anand Reddy (Rice Mama), Ramaswamy and Patola Govardhan Reddy - have been acquitted.
+Four accused - G B Reddy, Anand Reddy (Rice Mama), Ramaswamy and Patola Govardhan Reddy - were acquitted.

 In popular culture

-Based on the life story of Paritala Ravi Rakta Charitra and Rakta Charitra 2 had been released.
+Rakta Charitra and Rakta Charitra 2 are based on the life story of Paritala Ravi.
+Both films were directed by Ram Gopal Varma and theatrically released in 2010.